Updated July 2, 2020

 The SBA updated the loan forgiveness application on June 16, and the application’s Schedule A worksheet provides the forgiveness calculation for borrowers who had a pay reduction of more than 25%.
 Schedule A also includes the formula for the full-time equivalent reduction calculation.
 The instructions released with the updated application will assist borrowers in salary and wage calculations.

 For more in-depth modeling and comparison of various scenarios, Frazier & Deeter has developed a model that will help the borrower achieve maximum cash flow and maximum PPP forgiveness under multiple circumstances.

 Please contact our PPP team to see if this model is right for you.

 I have heard that PPP loan recipients may have to document they didn’t have access to other sources of funds, outside of the PPP program, to help the business remain open.
 Does this apply to my company?

-What We Know The Treasury Department issued an update on May 13th regarding this topic.
 The Treasury FAQ indicates that any borrower that received a PPP loan with an original principal amount of less than $2 million is deemed to have applied for the loan in good faith.
 The certification of need that was included in the loan application that the business was in need of funds will be adequate.

 For those borrowers with loans over $2 million, the SBA will perform a review of the loan and determine if they agree with the borrower’s need for funding.
 If the SBA deems that the borrower lacked an adequate basis to make the certification, the SBA will inform the lender that the borrower is not eligible for forgiveness and that the outstanding amount of the loan must be repaid in full.
 If the borrower repays the loan, the SBA will not pursue administrative action